Levite

 In modern times, Levites are integrated in Jewish communities, but keep a distinct status.
 There are estimated 300,000 Levites among Ashkenazi Jewish communities, and a similar number among Sephardic and Mizrahi Jews combined.
 The total percentage of Levites among the wider Jewish population is about 4%.

+Most scholars view the Torah as projecting the origins of the Levites into the past to explain their role as landless cultic functionaries.

 In contemporary Jewish practice

 Today, Levites in Orthodox Judaism continue to have additional rights and obligations compared to lay people, although these responsibilities have diminished with the destruction of the Temple.
 For instance, Kohanim are eligible to be called to the Torah first, followed by the Levites.
 Levites also provide assistance to the Kohanim, particularly washing their hands, before the Kohanim recite the Priestly Blessing.

 Since Levites (and Kohanim) are traditionally pledged to Divine service, there is no Pidyon HaBen (redemption of the firstborn) ceremony for: